CESNET/du-docs/docs/nextflow.md

 ### Caveats

 * If pipeline runs for a long time (not the case of the `hello` pipeline), the `nextflow` command ends with connection terminated.
 This is normal and it does not mean that pipeline is not running anymore.
-It stops logging only.
+It stops logging to your terminal only.
 You can still find logs of the workflow controller in Rancher GUI.

 * Running pipeline can be terminated from Rancher GUI, hitting `ctrl-c` does not terminate the pipeline.